-On a blistering, 95-degrees-in-the-shade, humid afternoon, the University of Mumbai authorities allowed me to visit the Rajabai Tower and provided me with a lady guard as escort.
-Battling claustrophobia in the narrow vertical tower, the stone walls so close that my elbows brushed them on both sides, we climbed up to the Gallery entrance.
+Battling claustrophobia in the narrow vertical tower, its stone walls so close that my elbows brushed them on both sides, we climbed up to the Gallery entrance.
+On the way we entered two enormous 'resonance chambers' that amplify the bells, opening the doors to admit some fresh air.

 Watch the video (to the right) to get a sense of what it was like on the way down.
-This trip was excellent research to get a sense of the interior of this ancient landmark.
+This trip was excellent research to sense the atmosphere, dark and closed-off, and get a sense of the interior of this ancient landmark.